60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 A Man With Cap Enjoying Computer Game

 Games (and other moving images) are displayed on a monitor when the GPU sends multiple still images in rapid succession.
-The more powerful the GPU, the faster the images will be sent.
+The more potent the GPU, the faster the images will be sent.
 Below a certain speed, the illusion of movement will be shattered.

 Another crucial factor that is sometimes overlooked is the need for a great monitor that can keep up with the GPU.
 Otherwise, the GPU will produce more frames than the monitor can display, and you might end up wanting to fix a problem that isn’t there.